-- Strong interpersonal and communication skills (oral and written)
+- Strong interpersonal and communication skills (verbal and written)

-- The ability to work effectively as part of a team and independently
+- Ability to work effectively as part of a team and independently

-- Flexibility, adaptability, and commitment to the mission of the CIA and DO
+- Flexibility, adaptability, and commitment to the mission of the CIA and the Directorate of Operations

 - Present clandestine intelligence information clearly and accurately in writing and verbally

-- Apply expertise in operational tradecraft, counterintelligence, and risk management to DO intelligence collection operations
+- Apply expertise in operational tradecraft, counterintelligence, and risk management to Directorate of Operations intelligence collection operations

-- Deal effectively, comfortably, and confidently with US Government professionals at all levels of responsibility, authority, and rank
+- Deal effectively, comfortably, and confidently with people at all levels of responsibility, authority, and rank

 - Multitask to manage time and priorities